 Reward yourself for staying under budget.
 If your budget is realistic — not too difficult nor too easy to achieve — then you should reward yourself when you spend less than you plan.
 With your “fun” expenses, your spending may be variable month to month and difficult to predict.
 If you make a conscientious effort to spend less than you expected, perhaps by seeing fewer movies in the theater or cutting back on vacation plans, you have extra money left in your envelope (virtual or otherwise).
 First, move that excess money to savings.
 If you don’t perceive savings to be an intrinsic reward, treat yourself to something you’d like.

-Use ING Direct’s subaccount feature.
+Use Capital One 360’s subaccount feature.
 Since you can split money in ING Direct’s high-yield savings account into separate buckets, you can label these subaccounts to match your budgeting categories. this lets you earn a decent interest rate while keeping your money organized.

 Pay yourself first.
 No matter what, make sure some of your excess income is diverted to your savings.
 If you set up direct deposit into your checking or savings account, this will require less work.
 Your savings envelope contains 100% of your income (minus income taxes) after you are paid, and from there you can distribute funds to your remaining envelopes.